xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-026.md

 }
 ```

-效果如下，Resize 时对选中的所有图形进行变换的逻辑已经在 [课程 21 - 变换图形] 中介绍过，这里不再赘述：
+The effect is as follows.
+The logic for transforming all selected shapes during resize was already introduced in [Lesson 21 - Transform Shapes], so we won't repeat it here:

 <MultiSelection />

-## 框选 {#marquee-selection}
+## Marquee Selection {#marquee-selection}

-下图来自 [Select layers and objects in Figma]
+The following image is from [Select layers and objects in Figma]

 ![Selection marquee in Figma](https://d33v4339jhl8k0.cloudfront.net/docs/assets/5aa962fe2c7d3a2c4983093d/images/5c8042ec04286350d088ba04/file-tAFIn9Cimd.gif)

-这个框选工具被称作 “marquee”，详见：[Make selections with the Rectangular Marquee tool]，我们把形成的矩形区域称作 Brush。
+This marquee selection tool is called "marquee", see: [Make selections with the Rectangular Marquee tool].
+We call the formed rectangular area a Brush.

-在框选结束（鼠标抬起）时，首先需要隐藏 Brush 矩形（在下一小节我们会看到它的实现），然后使用 [课程 8 - 使用空间索引加速] 中介绍的快速拾取方法。值得注意的是，由于该矩形的宽高有可能为负数（取决于拖拽方向），我们需要进行一些计算保证 BBox 是合法的：
+When marquee selection ends (mouse up), we first need to hide the Brush rectangle (we'll see its implementation in the next section), then use the fast picking method introduced in [Lesson 8 - Using Spatial Indexing for Acceleration].
+It's worth noting that since the rectangle's width and height might be negative (depending on drag direction), we need to perform some calculations to ensure the BBox is valid:

 ```ts
 if (input.pointerUpTrigger) {